g-martens/ansible-references/10. conditional/README.md

     when: run_my_task
 ```

-Below you can find some Examople Conditionals
+Below you can find some Example Conditionals

 Operation  | Example
 ------------- | -------------